Task-oriented Communication Design in Cyber-Physical Systems: A Survey on Theory and Applications: Applications

 \section{Applications}

-In this section, we demonstrate how the proposed framework captures the most popular applications of task-oriented communication networks, which includes \emph{Industrial IoTs}, \emph{UAV Communications Networks}, \emph{Tactile Internet}, and \emph{Federated Learning}.
+In this section, we demonstrate how the proposed framework captures the most popular applications of task-oriented communication networks, covering seven application areas as depicted in Fig.~\ref{fig: applications}.
+Furthermore, in order to understand how the literature employs theories and tools, we provide Table II which maps the application scenarios to the major task-oriented design and learning techniques.